Data protection in the European Consumer Centres Network

 • Summary/Description of the request

-(ii) Further personal data upon explicit consent may be collected if necessary for handling the complaint such as bank details.
+Further personal data may be collected if provided by the consumer as necessary for handling the complaint.

 b) For Trader representatives:

-Data from individual trader’s representatives is rarely store in the system but, when processed may include:
+Data from individual trader’s representatives is rarely stored in the system but, when processed may include:

 c) For ADR representatives:

-Data from individual trader’s representatives is rarely store in the system but, when processed may include:
+Data from individual ADR representatives is rarely stored in the system but, when processed may include:

 • Name of the ADR’s representative;